 Admissions to BHC are based on medical necessity and may require a specific mental-health assessment and/or medical screening.
 Our Assessment & Referral Worker will assist in making the appropriate arrangements, including referrals directly from physicians.

 There are multiple resources that are available for you when you need them.
 Whether it's just to talk, or you need assistance getting through a difficult time, these resources can help.
-For a full list of local and national resources, click here.
+For a full list of local and national resources, visit our Community Resources page.